ghaiklor/type-challenges-solutions/en/easy-pick.md

 type MyPick<T, K extends keyof T> = { [P in K]: T[P] }
 ```

-We are saying “get everything from K, name it as P and make it as a new key in our new object with a value type taken from the input type”.
+We are saying “get everything from `K`, name it as `P` and make it as a new key in our new object with a value type taken from the input type”.
 It's hard to grasp at first, so if you didn’t understand something, try to read the info again and wrap it in your head step by step.

 ## References